fsi-open/doctrine-extensions/doc/translatable.md

 }
 ```

+### Selecting entities with current translations in one query

 It is common task where using translations to select entities along with their
 translations in the currently set locale.
-It's easy using second helper method
+It's easy using another helper method
 on ``TranslatableRepository``.

 ```php